seanabranilla/mini-4dof-robotarm/README.md

 Overall, this project provides a cost-effective, modular platform to practice Inverse Kinematics and experiment with different robotic arm geometries without needing to rebuild the underlying control hardware.

+---

 ## **IMPORTANT NOTE**
+- this project is a PROTOTYPE, there are still some minor issues with the mechanical design and parts to be improved.
-this github repo is currently under construction, only major content has been added and there may be some missing files and information.
+- this github repo is currently under construction, only major content has been added and there may be some missing files and information.

 ---

 ## *🎯 Project Goals*